nps6-uwf/MST-Image-Segmentation/README.md

 </table>

 Pure python implementation of <i>Implementation of Efficient Graph Based Image Segmentation</i>, by Pedro F. Felzenszwalb.
 The full paper from which the code was created can be found here: <a href="http://cs.brown.edu/people/pfelzens/papers/seg-ijcv.pdf">Paper</a>.
-Pseudocode explaining how one use the disjoin set data structure to improve Krusal's algorithm for computiung the MST, <a href="http://www.csl.mtu.edu/cs4321/www/Lectures/Lecture%2019%20-%20Kruskal%20Algorithm%20and%20Dis-joint%20Sets.htm">Kruskal's Algorithm and Disjoint Sets<a>
+Pseudocode explaining how one can use the disjoint set data structure to improve Krusal's algorithm for computing the MST, <a href="http://www.csl.mtu.edu/cs4321/www/Lectures/Lecture%2019%20-%20Kruskal%20Algorithm%20and%20Dis-joint%20Sets.htm">Kruskal's Algorithm and Disjoint Sets<a>

 ## Dependencies